 Currently, there is no medication therapy established for the substance abuse treatment of meth withdrawal symptoms.
 The FDA has not approved any medication for the struggles associated with a meth comedown.

 However, detox centers may prescribe medications to help support the individual when symptoms arise alongside therapy.

 To help with the symptoms associated with the comedown of you may consider:

 - Staying hydrated – increase water and fluid consumption to avoid dehydration to help fight the weakness and fatigue associated with coming down off of meth.

 - Getting plenty of sleep – Sufficient sleep can help relieve symptoms that occur during a meth comedown.
 One of the effects produced by meth use is the ability to stay up for extended periods of time, so letting your body rest can help your overstimulated mind and body.

 - Taking over-the-counter pain medication – If you experience muscle aches or spasms during the withdrawal process, taking these medications may help lessen the pain.

 - Eating nutritious foods – The nutrients from food can be necessary for your health and help speed up the withdrawal process of methamphetamine use and abuse.

-Long-Term Treatment for Meth Addiction in Los Angeles
+Long-Term Addiction Treatment Programs for Meth Addiction in Los Angeles

 Meth addiction can be complex and not only affect a person physically but also psychologically and behaviorally.
 Meth use and abuse can change the brain’s chemistry and function which can have negative effects on a person’s wellbeing.
-Finding recovery from meth can be difficult without treatment.
+Finding addiction treatment services for meth can be difficult without treatment.